-Potent tropomyosin-related kinase B (TrkB) agonist (IC50 = 47 nM).
-Induces activation of Trk, Akt and ERK in mouse hippocampus and striatum.
+Potent tropomyosin-related kinase B (TrkB) agonist.
+Induces activation of Trk, Akt and ERK in mouse hippocampus and striatum and exhibits neurotrophic activity.
 Reverses deficits in motor task learning in mice following traumatic brain injury; restores respiratory function in a rat model of Rett syndrome.

 |Storage||Store at +4°C|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 All Tocris products are intended for laboratory research use only.

 Preparing Stock Solutions